 Part II.
 Laws Relating Specifically to Towns A. Read Construction Contracts § 365.37; for Road Construction Contracts, see also § 160.17 1.
 Advertisement for Bids. a.
 Was a public notice of the time and place to submit bids posted in the three most public places in the town for ten days or published for two weeks in a newspaper generally circulated in the town?
 (For alternative methods, see section I.D., above.)
-2. If there was no notice given or sealed bids solicited, did a special emergency exist?
+If there was no notice given or sealed bids solicited, did a special emergency exist?
 (A special emergency is a situation requiring immediate action essential to the health, safety, or welfare of the town.) § 365.37 3.
-Was the contract awarded to the lowest responsible bidder?
-4. If the contract was not awarded to the lowest bidder, were reasonable and appropriate reasons documented in the minutes? § 123B.52, subds.
-1 & 3 6.
-Direct Negotiated Contracts. a.
-Contracts for the purchase of perishable foods.
-Perishable food items (except milk for school lunches and vocational training programs) in any amount may be made by direct negotiation with two or more quotations received without advertising for bids.
-Were written quotations received and were they kept on file for at least one year? b.
-Contracts for transportation/fuel.
-A contract for transportation of school children or for the purchase of petroleum heating fuel or fuel for vehicles may be made by direct negotiation by obtaining two or more written quotations when possible or on sealed bids.
-(1) If a contract was made by direct negotiations, were quotations requested by published notice at least 30 days before the contract was awarded?
-(2) Were written quotes received and were all quotations kept on file for at least one year?
+Was the contract awarded to the lowest responsible bidder? § 15.17 4.
+If the contract was not awarded to the lowest bidder, were reasonable and appropriate reasons documented in the minutes?

+Section Yes No Reference

 Part III.
-Audit Conclusion
+Audit Conclusion •

-The auditor must state a conclusion--based on this questionnaire and any other audit procedures performed--whether the client has complied with the legal provisions reviewed relating to contracting and bidding.
+ast state a conclusionbased on this questionnaire and any other audit procedures performed the legal provisions reviewed relating to contracting and bidding. dwhet her the client has

 Conclusion: